Diagonalizing the genome I: navigation in tree spaces: Introduction

 \section{Introduction}

-The space $\cQ_n$ of real symmetric $n \times n$ matrices (equivalently, of self-adjoint operators, or quadratic forms in $n$ variables) parametrizes, among other things, systems of coupled harmonic oscillators, and is thus of fundamental importance in mathematical mechanics.
-Nearly forty years ago, V.I.\ Arnol'd observed \cite{arn} that this (contractible) space has a very interesting stratification defined by eigenvalue multiplicities, and he remarked its relevance in applications to phenomena involving resonance \cite{lan}.
-In this paper we construct an $(\Sg_n \times \SO_n)$-equivariant blowup

-of $\cQ_n$ (modulo affine equivalence), which, roughly speaking, resolves these eigenvalue coalescences.
-The space $\widetilde{\cQ_n}$ has a stratification generalizing Arnol'd's, replacing his eigenvalue partitions with trees having those partitions as collections of leaves.
-Final remarks in Section~\ref{s:appls} suggest some applications to theoretical biology, in particular, to models for the relation of genotype to phenotype.
+A classical problem in computational biology is the construction of a phylogenetic tree from gene sequence alignments for $n$ species.
+Billera, Holmes, and Vogtmann \cite{bhv} construct a space $\BHV{n}$ of such metric trees, with nonpositive curvature; this makes geometric methods (geodesics, centroids) available.
+Unfortunately, their space is not a manifold but a cone over a relatively singular simplicial complex.
+This paper introduces a compact orientable hyperbolic manifold $\OM{n+1}$, tiled by $n!$ Stasheff associahedra $K_n$, which resolves [Theorem~\ref{t:moduli-bhv}] the singularities of $\BHV{n}$.

-The first section below summarizes some familiar facts about quadratic forms, and the following three sections contain the new material of the paper: they are an introduction to certain remarkable compact hyperbolic manifolds $\M{n}$ and their orientation covers $\OM{n}$.
-The former spaces first appeared as the real points of moduli spaces of stable genus zero algebraic curves marked with families of distinct smooth points (which can also be interpreted as compactifications of the moduli spaces of ordered configurations of points on the real projective line), but here we understand them as spaces of rooted metric trees with labeled leaves, as in Figure~\ref{f:darwin}.
-Among other things, they resolve the singularities of the spaces of metric trees studied, from the phylogenetic point of view, by Billera, Homes, and Vogtmann \cite{bhv}.
+Our manifold is the orientation cover of the moduli space \M{n+1} of real stable genus zero algebraic curves marked with distinct smooth points; these objects can also be interpreted as compactified moduli spaces of ordered configurations of points on the real projective line \cite{dev1}, but we understand them here as spaces of rooted metric trees with labeled leaves, as in Figure~\ref{f:darwin}.
+One of the objectives of this paper is to provide \M{n+1} with a pseudometric naturally associated to the geometry of the trees it parametrizes.

-One of the objectives of this paper is to provide these tree spaces with natural pseudometrics and measures.
-These spaces have some remarkable similarities \cite{mg} to the space forms which captured the imagination of geometers in the nineteenth century: they are $K(\pi,1)$ manifolds with very pretty tesselations.
-The work of Klein and others soon found important applications in physics and mechanics, and applications of our generalized space forms may only now be appearing on the horizon.
+Our spaces have some remarkable similarities \cite{mg} to the \emph{space forms} which captured the imagination of mathematicians in the late nineteenth century: they are $K(\pi,1)$ manifolds with very pretty tessellations.
+The work of Klein and other geometers soon found applications in physics and mechanics; we hope our constructions may be useful for the study of big data in general, and biology in particular.